siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 Header
 ======

-In the header, you can select any of the chips that are part of the history of the chip loaded in and any of the other chips loaded in through the graph_cfg flag (see arrow below).
+In the header, you can select any of the chips that are part of the history of the chip loaded in and any of the other chips loaded in through the `-graph_cfg` flag (see arrow below).

 .. image::  ../../_images/dashboard_images/dashboard_header.png